teambit/docs/docs/guides/02-using-bit-dev.md

 ## Package Registry

-All the components that are exported to bit.dev are stored in the Bit package registry.
-The components are available as npm packages that can be [installed](/docs/installing-components) using package managers (NPM or Yarn).
+All components that are exported to bit.dev are stored in the Bit package registry.
+The components are available as npm packages that can be [installed](/docs/installing-components) using a package manager (NPM or Yarn).
-The bit.dev package registry is secured according to the collections permissions, so the only way to publish components to it, is by using the bit export command.
+The bit.dev package registry is secured according to the collections permissions, so the only way to publish components to it is by using the bit export command.
-The components in the Bit.dev registry are available with the `@bit` prefix.
-The full name of the component is in the format of `npm i @<owner>/<collection-name>.<component-name>`.
+The components from the Bit.dev registry are available with the `@bit` prefix.
+The full name of the component is in the format of `npm i @bit/<owner>.<collection-name>.<component-name>`.
+TODO [Custom @prefix?
+How?]

 ## Component CI